jasonrute/lean_proof_recording/README.md

 ```

 This script will add a directory `extacted_proof_data` to the data directory.
 It contains the
-following `json` files:
+following `jsonl` files:

-* `proof_trees.json` This includes JSON ASTs for a every proof.
+* `proof_trees.jsonl` This includes JSON ASTs for every proof.
 (Note, this doesn't include term
   proofs, and for various reasons a Lean theorem can be have multiple associated proofs.
 Roughly
   speaking, but with some exceptions, a tactic proof is one which is started by the `by` or `begin`
   keywords.)
-* `proof.json` A 2D table of data for each proof.
+* `proof.jsonl` A 2D table of data for each proof.
 Use the `key` column to relate to the other data
   structures.
-* `tactic.json` A 2D table of data for each tactic command.
+* `tactic.jsonl` A 2D table of data for each tactic command.
 Use the `key` column to relate to the
   other data structures.
-* `args.json` A 2D table of data for each tactic command argument.
-Use the `key` column to relate to
+* `args.jsonl` A 2D table of data for each tactic command argument.
+Use the `key` column to relate
-  the other data structures.
+  to the other data structures.

 ## Putting it all together